 While Section 5 of the VRA is designed to block anti-voter laws before they go into effect, Section 2 gives voters the opportunity to sue for relief after they have been discriminated against.
 Together, they tackle racial discrimination in voting from both ends.

-Despite the Supreme Court’s ruling in Allen v Milligan, which reaffirmed the validity of Section 2, the current Supreme Court has a poor track record on democracy issues and has weakened the VRA multiple times.
+Despite the Supreme Court’s ruling in Allen v.
+Milligan, which reaffirmed the validity of Section 2, the current Supreme Court has a poor track record on democracy issues and has weakened the VRA multiple times.

 Free and fair elections rely on every voter having the ability to make their voice heard.
-The original VRA has helped our country make great strides towards the promise of a democracy that works for all.
+The original VRA has helped our country make great strides forward, but the time is long past to fully eliminate racial discrimination at the ballot box.